Willgrussell/stream-one-project/README.md

     ```
     bower install
     ```
-4. After those denpendencies have been installed you'll need to make sure that you have **http-server** installed.
+4. After those dependencies have been installed you'll need to make sure that you have **http-server** installed.
 You can install  this by running the following: ```npm install -g bower # this also may require sudo on Mac/Linux```
 5. Once **http-server** is installed run ```http-server -c-1```
 6. The project will now run on [localhost](https://127.0.0.1:8080)
 7. Make changes to the code and if you think it belongs in here then just submit a pull request

+## Author
+- This project has been created by William Russell

+## Demo
+- A demo of this project is [stream-one-project](https://willgrussell.github.io/stream-one-project/)